An American chat noir, our black cat in Paris, France, a cat adventure story…

 But Amsterdam stood out.

 Not only did we see cats doing their thing when we walked in the neighborhoods, but we saw the accommodations people made for them.

 Outside many second story windows were small platforms that looked, as far as we could tell, like sentry posts for the resident cat.

 Like I said, missing Billy and George might have made us borderline psychotic, but if not crazy for cats, what insanity is more worthy?

 An American Chat Noir: Travel With Cats

 We went on to create a sequel together, Travels with George: New York.
-It all started with the happy cats roaming around Amsterdam.
+But it all started with our happy, imaginary cats roaming around Amsterdam.